EmptyFlow/SciterAPIDocs/docs/eventhandlers.md

 // we inherit class from WindowEventHandler and override BehaviourEvent
-// and inside it we can as example handled event happened after document is fully loaded public class MyWindowEventHandler : WindowEventHandler {
+// and inside it we can as example handled event happened after document is fully loaded public class MyWindowEventHandler : SciterEventHandler {

     public MyWindowEventHandler ( nint window, SciterAPIHost host ) : base ( window, host ) {
     }